Blokz101/Obsidian-Vault/Limit.md

 > Children:: [[Derivative]]
 ---
 - ## Definition
-	- A value that a function approaches but never reaches. [[Proving a Limit|See here for Proving a Limit]].
+	- A value that a function approaches. [[Proving a Limit|See here for Proving a Limit]].
 	  > [!Example and Notation]
 	  > As $x$ in the function $f(x)$ approaches $x_0$, $f(x)$ approaches some value L
 	  >